abhijeetshiralkar/spring-demo/README.md

 # spring-demo
-Repository created for Sprind demo with netflix
+Repository created for Spring cloud demo with netflix